 Vacancies: 796 (as per UPSC 2020 notification)

-Aspirants can check the detailed UPSC Notification at the linked article.
+Aspirants can check the detailed UPSC Notification in the linked article.

 UPSC IAS Interview Process

 Aspirants can read below the first-hand account of the UPSC IAS Interview experience:

 - Candidates usually reach the venue with some time in hand, and the security in front of UPSC organizes them in a queue and does the preliminary verification (interview call letter and cross-checking the candidate’s name on their list).
 It is recommended to carry some government-issued identification.

 - Once the documents are submitted, the candidates are given the number of the panel and the sequence number of the order in which they will appear before the panel.
 For e.g. a candidate might be told he/she has to appear before panel number 5, and for that panel, he/she will be going in as the 3rd individual for that session.
 They don’t disclose the name of the panel chairperson at that time and it is pointless to ask that.

 - The somewhat visibly nervous candidates are then escorted to a large circular hall in the centre of the building complex.
 Here, the candidates are grouped and seated based on their panel number (all the people scheduled to appear before panel number 5 will sit in a group and so on).
 Also, this is where a few staff members will hand out forms for travel reimbursement for out-of-town candidates (they refund for train travel in 2nd class).

 - In one session, a panel takes the interview of 5-6 aspirants.
 So, initially, the hall is quite full (5-6 panels in all, hence 30-35 odd candidates sitting and waiting).
 Usually, an interview lasts for about 20 minutes, although there is no time limit as such and people have recounted experiences of being part of even a 40-minute interview.

 - One by one, names are called and candidates make their way to their respective panels (after another security check where one has to leave any remaining documents/papers/pen).
 Usually, a staff member escorts one from here to the room of the panel chairperson.